 I see this time and again with the business owners I coach.
-It may not be green shingles instead of brown, triangles instead of squares.
+It may not be green shingles instead of brown, three-tab instead of dimensional.
 But they end up with something they didn’t intend.
 They realize they need to delegate.
 They even hire to do so.
 But they delegate to the wrong person—whether it’s because they’re underqualified or suited for different work entirely.

 When delegating, we must ensure we’re delegating to the best people for the work whenever possible.